AndiEcker/AcuSihotInterfaces/README.md

 #### Using the TEST system environment

-Most of the URLs specified in the previous paragraphs are not only available for the LIVE system environment.
-For to access the TEST systems instead, you have to add the prefix `/test` in front of the URL path, directly before the slash character that is terminating the domain.
+Most of the URLs specified in the previous paragraphs are not only available for the LIVE system environment. to access the TEST systems instead, you have to add the prefix `/test` in front of the URL path, directly before the slash character that is terminating the domain.

-So for to get e.g. the reservation counts from the TEST systems you simply use the following - slightly extended - URL:
+So to get e.g. the reservation counts from the TEST systems you simply use the following - slightly extended - URL:

 https://\<domain\>/test/res/count?hotel_ids=1&day=2020-10-20&room_cat_prefix=S&res_max_days=7